davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 and how their approach made it possible for us to implement a flex voting aToken **[TODO link to our contract in github]**.

+### Flexible Voting

+[Flexible voting](https://www.scopelift.co/blog/introducing-flexible-voting) (or _flex voting_ for short) is a novel extension to Compound-style governance systems.
+It allows delegates to split their voting weight across For/Against/Abstain options, rather than having to put all of it behind one.

+Enabling flex voting for Aave would unlock a large amount of value for users.

+To see why, imagine you hold UNI.
+UNI gets its intrinsic value from being the voting token for [Uniswap governance proposals](https://app.uniswap.org/#/vote).
+Anyone who holds UNI can delegate and vote on these proposals and help set the course of one of the biggest projects in crypto.

+So the main value of UNI comes from its use in voting.
+But it would be really nice if you could also deposit your UNI to earn yield at the same time.

+The trouble is that if you were to deposit UNI into a DeFi protocol (like Aave) you would lose your voting power.
+This is because the address that holds the tokens controls their voting weight.
+And if you deposit your UNI, the receiving contract -- not you -- would hold the tokens.

+So governance token holders are largely forced to choose: either participate in governance or earn yield.
+They cannot currently have both.

+If flex voting were added to Aave, however, they could.

+In such a world, Aave depositors would express their desired voting preference to Aave, which would then cast its vote in the appropriate ratios to the governance contract.

+So, for example, if 35% of UNI depositors expressed a "No" voting preference on a given proposal, 60% expressed "Yes", and 5% "Abstain", then Aave could cast its vote to the UNI governance system with 35% of its weight as Against, 60% of its weight as For, and 5% as Abstain.

+Aave users would effectively get to vote without having a UNI balance!

+While flex voting makes this dream scenario possible, it's not without technical hurdles.
+The next section will get into what these are and how we solved them.

 ### aToken Rebasing ELI5

 When users deposit tokens into Aave, they receive [ERC20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) tokens in return.